xenanetworks/open-automation-python-api/docs/source/api_ref/llapi/l23/pf_commands.rst

-Filter
+Filter Classes
 =================================

-This module contains the **L23 port filter commands** that deal with configuration of the filters on the received traffic of a port.
+This module contains the **L23 port filter classes** that deal with configuration of the filters on the received traffic of a port.

 The filter command names all have the form ``PF_<xxx>``, and require both a module index id and a port index id, as well as a sub-index identifying a particular filter.